mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 * Develop thin wrappers for [Dataproc Apache Operators](https://airflow.apache.org/docs/apache-airflow-providers-google/stable/operators/cloud/dataproc.html) or even better the [decorators](https://airflow.apache.org/docs/apache-airflow/stable/howto/create-custom-decorator.html).
 They are responsible for setting all required labels when the batch job is deployed into Cloud Composer.

 Looks complex and very time-consuming?
-It is for sure, but for dynamic resources like BigQuery queries the situation is even worse.
+It's for sure, but for dynamic resources like BigQuery queries the situation is even worse.
-If you do not set any label on the [JobConfiguration](https://developers.google.com/resources/api-libraries/documentation/bigquery/v2/java/latest/com/google/api/services/bigquery/model/JobConfiguration.html#setLabels-java.util.Map-) the costs of all queries are just aggregated under "BigQuery / Analysis" SKU.
+If you don't set any label on the [JobConfiguration](https://developers.google.com/resources/api-libraries/documentation/bigquery/v2/java/latest/com/google/api/services/bigquery/model/JobConfiguration.html#setLabels-java.util.Map-) the costs of all queries are just aggregated under "BigQuery / Analysis" SKU.

 ### BigQuery jobs